 Of the original Standard and Poor’s (S&P) 500 list created in 1957, just 74, only 15 per cent, are on that list today according to research from Professor Gary Biddle of the University of Hong Kong.
 Of those 74, only 12 have outperformed the S&P index average.

-Coca Cola is a whopping 120 years old.
+Coca-Cola is a whopping 120 years old.
 The world record for the oldest company is a Japanese hotel from the year 705.
 That’s a very long time in existence.
 Your business can reach these milestones too.
 You, as an entrepreneur, need to make sure it’s fortified against business failure.
+And managing the risk of the points raised here goes a long way in helping with that.